When you purchase through links on our site, we may earn a commission. Here’s how it works.

-It was one of the scariest moments of my life when my dog Lily was bit by a poisonous Copperhead snake.
+It was one of the scariest moments of my life when my dog Lily was bitten by a venomous Copperhead snake.
 All I could do was rush to the vet and pray for the best.
-But this very frightening experience has made me a huge pet insurance advocate and I hope my story helps you know what to do if you are faced with the difficult life and death pet decisions.
+But this very frightening experience has made me a colossal pet insurance advocate, and I hope my story helps you know what to do if you face a difficult life and death pet decision.

 Lily vs Copperhead

-We adopted Lily from the local animal shelter in April 2013 (just before she was due to be euthanized sadly).
-She was a new member of our family but fell in perfectly with my husband and I, our other dog Bella and our home.
+We adopted Lily from the local animal shelter in April 2013 (just before she was due to be euthanized, sadly).
+She was a new member of our family but fell in perfectly with my husband and me, our other dog Bella and our home.

-Fast forward 5 weeks later… Lily was enjoying a warm spring day last May in our backyard.
-We had never given a second thought to whether our dogs would be safe in our own backyard and Lily really loved to explore and bask in the afternoon sun.
-When we called the dogs in for dinner around 5 pm, Bella came running but Lily was nowhere to be found.
-First we thought she had run away (she was new to our household so we did not really know) but then Bella ran back down to show us where Lily was — behind a tree licking her wound.
-Her normally little leg (she weighs 35 pounds) was as wide as a Great Dane’s leg!
+First, we thought she had run away (she was new to our household, so we did not really know), but then Bella ran back down to show us where Lily was — behind a tree licking her wound.
+Her typically little leg (she weighs 35 pounds) was as wide as a Great Dane’s leg!
 She could not walk on her tender, swollen foot/leg.
-We did not know what was wrong but we picked her up quickly, put her in the car and drove as fast as we could to the vet.
+We did not know what was wrong, but we picked her up quickly, put her in the car, and drove as fast as we could to the vet.

 - Hydrate her and hope it washes out the venom.
 But the speed at which her swelling was progressing, this option seemed pretty much a death wish.